 Tucked away in a corner between the Adriatic Sea and the Apennine mountains, Marche forms the eastern seaboard of central Italy with the regions of Emilia-Romagna to the north and Abruzzo to the south.
 Wherever you may find yourself in Marche, the Apennines Mountains are never very far away.
 They form a natural boundary with Umbria and Tuscany to the west and offer some of its finest scenery, as well as providing a home for some of its most fascinating wildlife.

 Sleepy Marche is waking up.
-Today, probably as many people come to Marche for its beaches and towns as for its hilly, unspoiled interior.
+Today, probably as many people travel to Marche for its beaches and towns as for its hilly, unspoiled interior.
 Especially beautiful are the snowcapped peaks of the Monti Sibillini, situated in magnificent walking and skiing country.
 Famous for one of the most dramatic coastlines in the entire country, from steep cliffs that stand almost perpendicular to the sea, to wide spacious beaches, Marche represent a new frontier: emerald landscapes and hill towns, new culinary discoveries, surprises from the Renaissance, and fewer tourists to share them with.

 Italy has produced some of the greatest art in the Western world, and Marche has these artistic treasures in abundance.
 From world-renowned works by artists such as Piero della Francesca to the lesser-known paintings of artists such as Lorenzo Lotto, the artistic explosion of the Renaissance left many a mark on the region.